Inverse Design of Three-Dimensional Microwave Cavities for Optimizing Electromagnetic Helicity: Abstract

 \section{Abstract}

-We present a machine-learning-driven inverse design framework for systematically engineering three-dimensional microwave cavity resonators that support modes with nonzero electromagnetic helicity.
+We present a inverse-design framework framework for systematically engineering three-dimensional microwave cavity resonators that support modes with nonzero electromagnetic helicity.
 In contrast to heuristic approaches to cavity design, helicity maximisation is formulated as a boundary-shape optimisation problem, enabling systematic exploration of complex boundary-shape parameter spaces and the identification of high-helicity designs that are difficult to predict using heuristic design rules alone.
 We applied this framework to several cavity families composed of smooth, edge-free components, including globally twisted cavities with control-point-defined cross-sections realised in both linear and ring configurations, cavities defined by the intersection of orthogonal prisms, sphere-subtracted cylindrical cavities, and parametrised surface resonators.
 Two gradient-free optimisation strategies, a genetic algorithm and Bayesian optimisation, were independently employed to explore compact sets of design parameters for these geometries and to optimise a scaled-helicity figure of merit for the dominant helical mode, evaluated via finite-element eigenmode analysis.
 Robustness to manufacturing tolerances was quantified by applying Gaussian geometric perturbations to the optimised cavities and evaluating statistical robustness metrics that penalise sensitivity to geometric variation.
+The optimisation reveals clear physical design principles governing the generation of high electromagnetic helicity in three-dimensional microwave cavities.

 {\thesection.\arabic{subsection}} {\arabic{section}} {\arabic{figure}} {\arabic{table}}

 {\thesection.\arabic{subsection}.\arabic{subsubsection}}

 \makeatletter \gdef\p@subsubsection{\thesubsection.} \makeatother